zrhoffman/vscode-go/Smoke-Test.md

 - Set `go.useCodeSnippetsOnFunctionSuggest` to true and check if code snippets show up for functions
 - Signature Help

-Enable build, vet, lint and format On Save features, make a change in a go file and save
+Enable build, vet, lint and format On Save features, make a change in a go file and save.
+Try both values "package" and "workspace" for the settings.
 - The output channel for Go should show build, vet and linting results
 - If there were errors, red squiggle lines should show up in the editor
 - Remove comments on an exported member (anything whose name starts with a capital letter), and make sure linter asks you to add the comment